RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 An individual column is called a **Series**
 * **One column**: `beatles_spotify["year"]`
+    > You can also reference a column like this: `beatles_spotify.year`.
+However, this syntax is not as clear and does not work with some column names, such as those with spaces or special characters.
+Most examples here will use the bracketed syntax.
 * Show all the unique entries in a single column: `beatles_spotify["album"].unique()`
 * Count the **number of unique values** in a single column: `beatles_spotify["album"].nunique()`
 * Count the **number of entries** for each value in a column:  `beatles_spotify["album"].value_counts()`